You are here

 I am a stay-at-home father of two now and am taking the necessary steps to maneuver through the courts to gain custody of my other son, Andrew, who currently resides in guardianship.
 I started my parenting classes in the early stages of recovery.
 I realized I needed to work through my anger and resentment and gain the tools that I have today that make me a better parent.
 It has introduced me to this fatherhood initiative program in which I am able to share my journey.
 Addiction was a very big role in my life, as it helped me stonewall my emotions.
 My wife and I have rebuilt our marriage and work together to raise our children.

-The Dads Panel was facilitated by Nicky Wilks, Executive Director and Journeymen of One Village.
+The Dads Panel was facilitated by Nicky Wilks, Executive Director, Journeymen Institue.

 As a speaker, trainer, educator, facilitator and rights of passage guide, Nicky has supported thousands of youth and adults through transformational workshops, classes, courses and events.
 For the past eight years, he has guided the Journeymen Institute, a Northwest nonprofit organization that supports the healthy development of boys and men.
 His gifts in social artistry thrive at the intersection of human development and community-building, weaving voices and building a vision for a brighter tomorrow.
 He lives on Vashon Island, Washington, with his beloved wife and three children.